ehu7559/cryptoPalsWriteups/set3guide.md

 It's actually possible to clone the state with just over two state buffers of output.
 One simply needs to be able to detect which interval(s) of 624 outputs come from the same state buffer, which can be accomplished by brute force.
-This removes the challenge's artificial requirement that the
+This removes the challenge's artificial requirement that the sample output be exactly one state buffer's worth of output with nothing in front of it.

 One might also theoretically be able to determine the boundaries between two states by using a side-channel timing attack to detect the relatively expensive